 Driving License Requirements

-- Valid foreign driver's license accepted for up to 3 months
+- Valid foreign driver's license accepted for up to 60 days from your date of entry

 - International Driving Permit (IDP) strongly recommended